SuhaimKhalid/horiseon-online-marketing/README.md

 ## Motive
 The motive of the website is to help businesses succeed online by offering SEO, reputation management, and social media marketing services, ultimately boosting their digital presence and growth.

-## Problem Solves
+## Usage
-The purpose behind building this project is to provide
+Everyone can access this Website by just going to our url:https://suhaimkhalid.github.io/horiseon-online-marketing/ There is no instalation require for viewing our site

 ## Changes Made in HTML